 • Evening events in Arley Hall – either illustrated talks by interesting speakers or programmes of music followed by drinks and canapes.

-• Free access – to the Gardens from 5.30pm until dusk on the first Tuesday of each month during the High season.
+• Free access – to the Gardens and dining in The Gardener’s Kitchen from 5.30pm until dusk when we hold 1st Tuesday evenings during the High season.

 • Free entry to the Arley Garden Festival.

-• 10% discount on tickets for the Christmas Floral Extravaganza.
+• 10% discount on tickets for daily entry only – Christmas Floral Extravaganza.

 • Concessions and discounts – in the shop, the Plant Nursery and the Gardener’s Kitchen Cafe.

 • Garden Parties for members only which are held from time to time in the family’s private gardens.